13 Easy Recipes for Onam Sadhya – Onam Sadya Recipes

 2) Moru Curry Recipe – Seasoned Buttermilk Without Coconut

-Moru Curry Recipe is one of the simplest recipes which can be prepared in a very less time.
+Moru Curry Recipe is one of the simplest recipes which can be prepared in very less time.
 The main ingredient of this recipe is curd which is easily available most of the time.
 Moru Curry is not only tasty but it has all the goodness of healthy ingredients.

 moru curry